Kbitt/vuex-typekit/README.md

 })
 ```

-This trivial example simply replaces the mapping functions with the same result using the instance methods.
+This example simply replaces the mapping functions with the same result using the instance methods.
 Just like in all the other examples, keys, payloads and results are fully typed based on the interfaces passed into them.
 In the simplest use, this would allow you to map some module properties to different names (in case of name collision).
 But you could also use state/mutations/actions/etc in any method or computed property, again with strong typing.